 If you receive full tuition coverage and an annual stipend that is manageable for your living expenses, the time commitment of a degree and the opportunity cost of lost wages and time away from work will be a lot less imposing.
 Get the FREE Directory of Fully Funded Graduate Programs and Full Funding Awards to discover these programs!

-4. The type and discipline of your graduate degree will have little to no impact on your career success
+4. The types and discipline of your graduate degree will have little to no impact on your career success

 If you’re eyeing mid- to senior-level positions that require or prefer a master’s or doctoral degree, you might assume that you have to achieve a graduate degree in a specific discipline to be a strong candidate for those jobs.
 But have you ever noticed that job descriptions often ask for a graduate degree in specific disciplines “or a related discipline”?
 There is a HUGE amount of flexibility in that word “related”.
 Most jobs with graduate degree requirements just want to check the box that you have a graduate degree.
 In fact, as long as you can demonstrate in your job applications and interview that what you studied or researched is relevant and useful to the job you are applying to, the actual discipline of your degree matters little.

 Therefore, if student debt is a concern, I would encourage you to exclusively pursue degree programs that are fully funded in a related discipline, rather than a degree in a popular discipline that is not funded.
 In the free Directory of Fully Funded Graduate Programs and Full Funding Awards you can discover 500+ fully funded programs and awards in more than 40 disciplines!